Who needs to update their information on the Register of Beneficial Ownership?

 Are there consequences for not filing the RBO?

-Failure to comply with this obligation before 22nd November 2019 will be considered a criminal offence and this can result in the imposition of a fine or even conviction.
+Failure to comply with this obligation will be considered a criminal offence and this can result in the imposition of a fine or even conviction.

 If any beneficial owner or presenter knowingly provides incorrect details, they will also face prosecution.

-If incorrect information is provided by mistake, the RBO will be unable to validate this Beneficial Owner resulting in this submission being rejected.
+If incorrect information is provided by mistake, the RBO will be unable to validate the beneficial owner and their submission will be rejected.
 In this case, the RBO will contact the beneficial owner directly via written correspondence.
 Due to Data Protection Legislation, the RBO cannot contact the presenter regarding the beneficial owner’s details.

 What should you do next?